ugurgokdere/ChatGPT-Micro-Cap-Experiment/Experiment Details/Prompts.md

 {{LAST_THESIS_SUMMARY}}

 Execution Policy
-Describe how orders are executed in this system for clarity for example open driven limit behavior or standard limit day orders.
-If unspecified assume standard limit DAY orders placed for the next session.
+Describe how orders are executed in this system for clarity (e.g., open-driven limit behavior, or standard limit day orders).
+If unspecified, assume standard limit DAY orders placed for the next session.

 Constraints And Reminders To Enforce

-Hard budget.
+- Hard budget.
 Use only available cash shown above.
 No new capital.

-Full shares only.
-No options shorting margin or derivatives.
+- Full shares only.
+No options/shorting/margin/derivatives.

-Prefer U.S. micro-caps and respect liquidity.
+- Prefer U.S. micro-caps and respect liquidity.

-Be sure to use up-to date stock data for pricing details.
+- Be sure to use up-to-date stock data for pricing details.

-Maintain or set stop-losses on all long positions.
+- Maintain or set stop-losses on all long positions.

-This is the weekly deep research window.
+- This is the weekly deep research window.
 You should present complete decisions and orders now.

 What I Want From Your Reply

-Restated Rules
+- Restated Rules

-Research Scope
+- Research Scope

-Current Portfolio Assessment
+- Current Portfolio Assessment

-Candidate Set
+- Candidate Set

-Portfolio Actions
+- Portfolio Actions

-Exact Orders using the Order Specification Format
+- Exact Orders

-Risk And Liquidity Checks
+- Risk And Liquidity Checks

-Monitoring Plan
+- Monitoring Plan

-Thesis Review Summary short and ready to reuse next week
+- Thesis Review Summary

-Cash After Trades and any assumptions
+- Cash After Trades and any assumptions

 Output Skeleton
 Restated Rules

-item
+- item

 Research Scope

-sources and checks performed
+- sources and checks performed

 Current Portfolio Assessment

-TICKER role entry date average cost current stop conviction status
+- TICKER role entry date average cost current stop conviction status

 Candidate Set

-TICKER thesis one line key catalyst liquidity note
+- TICKER thesis one line key catalyst liquidity note

 Portfolio Actions

-Keep TICKER reason
+- Keep TICKER reason

-Trim TICKER target size reason
+- Trim TICKER target size reason

-Exit TICKER reason
+- Exit TICKER reason

-Initiate TICKER target size reason
+- Initiate TICKER target size reason

 Exact Orders
 Action
 Ticker
 Shares